sharxhost/docs/DB Models/Image model.md

 Stores an uploaded image's metadata

 ## Columns
-- ID - Unique image ID (8 characters)
+- ShortID - Short image ID (8 characters)
+- UUID - The image UUID (v4)
 - Name - The image's filename
 - Uploaded - The timestamp of when the image was uploaded
 - Size - The image's size in B (bytes)